 If you have hepatitis C, your doctor may prescribe an antiviral medication, such as Mavyret (glecaprevir and pibrentasvir) or Epclusa (velpatasvir and sofosbuvir).
-Hepatitis C is a disease caused by the hepatitis C virus (HCV).
+Hepatitis C is an infection caused by the hepatitis C virus (HCV).

 Mavyret and Epclusa are both combination prescription drugs used to help cure hepatitis C.